lgreco/cdp/docs/source/COMP170/reading.rst

 Reading material
 ----------------

-The textbook for the course is *Building Java Programs: a back to the basics approach,* by Stuart Reges and Marty Stepp.
+The textbook for the course is Building Python Programs,* [1st edition](https://www.buildingpythonprograms.com/), by Stuart Reges, Marty Stepp, and Allison Obourn.

+For the Summer 2025 section of COMP 170, the book is **not** required.
+However, if you plan to take COMP 271 later, some instructors will require the book.